RSE-Cambridge/iris-magnum/manila-cephfs-pvc/README.md

 be mounted under the path /srv.
 You can attach another workload and see the files it creates using this demo app.

+## Default StorageClass

+Its possible to use the storage class we created above as your default storage class:

+    kubectl patch storageclass manila-cephfs-share -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'

 ## Debugging note

 Note that the default mode in Manila CephFS is 755.
 This causes the